Data-driven sensitivity analysis in a total-reflection high-energy positron diffraction (TRHEPD) experiment of the Si$_4$O$_5$N$_3$ / 6H-SiC (0001)-($\sqrt{3} \times \sqrt{3}$) R30$^\circ$: Data analysis

 \subsection{Optimization analysis with six variables}

 The above sensitivity analysis implies that the optimization analysis with the six variables ($z_1$, $z_2$, $z_3$, $z_4$, $z_5$, $z_6$) would give a reasonable result.
 Thus, we performed the optimization analysis with these six variables.
-The calculated system is a slab that consists only of the eleven layers at $z=z_1, ...., z_{11}$ in Figure \ref{FIG-SION-STRUCTURE}, neglecting the bulk part, since the R-factor should hardly be sensitive to an atomic positions of deeper layers ($z < z_{11}$).
+The calculated system is a slab that consists only of the eleven layers at $z=z_1, ...., z_{11}$ in Figure \ref{FIG-SION-STRUCTURE}, and neglecting the bulk part, since it has been shown that the R-factor for TRHEPD seems not to be sensitive (or hardly at all) to the atomic positions of the deeper layers ($z < z_{11}$).
 The variables $z_7, z_8, z_9, z_{10}, z_{11}$ are fixed to be those in the initial structure.